bluekitchen/btstack/chipset/README.md

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware using Dialog's HCI SDK.

 **BTstack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA14581.
 After that, it can be used as any other HCI chipset.

+## Espressif ESP32

+The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
+The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
+It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
+Flow control between the VHCI and BTstack is problematic as there's no way to stop the VHCI from delivering packets.
+BTstack impelemts the Host Controller to Host Flow Control to deal with this.
+Right now, this works for HCI Events and Classic ACL packets but not for LE ACL packets.
+Espressif is working on a solution for this: https://github.com/espressif/esp-idf/issues/644

 ## EM Microelectronic Marin